AlexsLemonade/scpca-docs/docs/download_files.md

 <!--TODO: Confirm that these are the correct names that will be used as the folder names for data format-->
 Each zip file will be named with a unique dataset ID, the chosen data format (either `SingleCellExperiment` or `AnnData`), and the date you accessed the data on the ScPCA Portal.
 Note that a custom dataset can only contain data in one format, [`SingleCellExperiment` objects (`.rds` files)](#custom-datasets-with-singlecellexperiment-format) or [`AnnData` objects (`.h5ad` files)](#custom-datasets-with-anndata-format) (see {ref}`Why can't I change the data format in My Dataset <faq:why can't i change the data format in my dataset>`).
+If a sample has [spatial transcriptomics data](#spatial-transcriptomics-libraries), the `Spatial` box can be used to indicate whether or not to include the spatial transcriptomics data in the download.

 Data for all samples included in `My Dataset` will be organized in folders labeled with the unique project identifier and modality, where each folder contains data for all samples from a single project with the same modality (either single-cell, spatial, or bulk).
 Each project folder will also contain an appropriate metadata file, either `single-cell_metadata.tsv` (single-cell), `spatial_metadata.tsv` (spatial), or `SCPCP000000_bulk_metadata.tsv` (bulk).